vstakhov/libucl/README.md

 * `includes` - read a file or an url like the previous macro, but fetch and check the signature file (which is obtained by `.sig` suffix appending).

-Public key (or keys) used for the last command are specified by the concrete UCL user (by rspamd for example).
+Public keys which are used for the last command are specified by the concrete UCL user.

 ## Emitter